 The "All conversions" column can help you understand the relative contribution to total conversions that mobile, desktop, and tablet have had across your ads.

-To filter your reports by the device where an ad click happened, follow these steps:
+To see a breakdown of your conversions by the device where an ad click happened, segment your report by Device.

 Note that when you segment by device, you'll see cross-device conversions counted for the device where the ad click occurred.
 For example, if a someone clicked an ad on a mobile device, and later converted on a desktop computer, the conversion would be counted under mobile.

 - Call conversions on the Search Network from both desktop and tablet are included in the "Computer" row.
 (Call conversions from tablets can't be reported separately.)

 - Mobile calls are included in the mobile row.

 - Desktop and tablet call conversions are not available at the keyword level.